diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 public:
     // ...

-    // Delete the copy constructor and the copy assignment operator Mesh(const Mesh& rhs) = delete;
+    // Delete the copy constructor and the copy assignment operator so that
+    // instances of this class cannot be copied anymore Mesh(const Mesh& rhs) = delete;
     Mesh& operator=(const Mesh& rhs) = delete;